Code Generation for Custom Blocks

 Explains how to handle rate-grouped tasks in multirate, port-based sample time S-functions.

-Generate a shared library from a model or subsystem that you can load dynamically into another application.
+Use a shared library generated from a model or subsystem that you can load dynamically into another application.

 Legacy Code Tool